-- 2. "Administrative agencies and their executive officers are creatures of statute and delegates of the Legislature.
+2. "Administrative agencies and their executive officers are creatures of statute and delegates of the Legislature.
 Their power is dependent upon statutes, so that they must find within the statute warrant for the exercise of any authority which they claim.
 They have no general or common-law powers but only such as have been conferred upon them by law expressly or by implication."
 Syl.
 Pt.
 4, McDaniel v.
 W. Va.
 Div. of Labor, 214 W. Va.
 719, 591 S.E.2d 277 (2003) (citing Syl.
 Pt.
 3, Mountaineer Disposal Service, Inc. v.
 Dyer, 156 W. Va.
-766, 197 S.E.2d 111 (1973)). - 3.
-"The purpose of [the grievance statute] is to provide a procedure for the resolution of employment grievances raised by the public employees of the State of West Virginia, except as otherwise excluded in this article."
+766, 197 S.E.2d 111 (1973)).

+3. "The purpose of [the grievance statute] is to provide a procedure for the resolution of employment grievances raised by the public employees of the State of West Virginia, except as otherwise excluded in this article."
 W. VA.
-CODE § 6C-2-1(a). "'Employer' means a state agency, department, board, commission, college, university, institution, State Board of Education, Department of Education, county board of education, regional educational service agency or multicounty vocational center, or agent thereof, using the services of an employee as defined in this section."
+CODE § 6C-2-1(a).
+"Employer' means a state agency, department, board, commission, college, university, institution, State Board of Education, Department of Education, county board of education, regional educational service agency or multicounty vocational center, or agent thereof, using the services of an employee as defined in this section."
 W. VA.
-CODE § 6C-2-2(g). - 4.
-As Grievant's employer is a private corporation not subject to the grievance procedure, the Grievance Board lacks jurisdiction in this matter, and the grievance must be dismissed.
+CODE § 6C-2-2(g).

+4. As a non-profit corporation, the West Virginia University Health System does not meet the definition of an employer subject to the grievance procedure.
+Thus, the Grievance Board lacks jurisdiction in this matter, and the grievance must be dismissed.